Ellawangari/Auxillary-projects1/README.md

 # AUX PROJECT 1: SHELL SCRIPTING

-In this project , I created a Shell script to onboard 20 new Linux users onto a server.The shell script read the names.csv file which cointained the list of 20 users.
+In this project , I created a Shell script to onboard 20 new Linux users onto a server.The shell script read the names.csv file which contained the list of 20 users.

 STEPS